rigetti/pyquil/docs/source/compiler_usage.rst

 Interacting with the compiler
 -----------------------------

 The ``QVMConnection`` and ``QPUConnection`` classes in pyQuil offer indirect support for interacting with the compiler: they are both capable of submitting jobs to the compiler for preprocessing before the job is forwarded to the execution target.
-This behavior is disabled by default for the QVM and enabled by default for the QPU.  pyQuil also offers the ``CompilerConnection`` class for direct access to the compiler, which returns compiled Program jobs to the user without executing them.
+This behavior is disabled by default for the QVM and enabled by default for the QPU.
+PyQuil also offers the ``CompilerConnection`` class for direct access to the compiler, which returns compiled Program jobs to the user without executing them.
 In all cases, the user's Forest plan must have compiler access enabled to use these features.

 The ``QVMConnection`` and ``QPUConnection`` objects have their compiler interactions set up in the same way: the ``.run`` and ``.run_and_measure`` methods take the optional arguments ``needs_compilation`` and ``isa`` that respectively toggle the compilation preprocessing step and provide the compiler with a target instruction set architecture, specified as a pyQuil ``ISA`` object.
 If the ``isa`` named argument is not set, then the ``default_isa`` property on the connection object is used instead.

 The Quil compiler can also be communicated with through ``PRAGMA`` commands embedded in the Quil program.